LeonardoFcoBG/language-gdscript/README.md

 # language-gdscript package

-This package was made messing arrownd to just have a basig highlight of the gdscript language.
+This package was made messing around to just have a basic highlight of the gdscript language.

 ![A screenshot of your package](./img/preview.png)